How to Nail the First Impression: 7 Mistakes Advisors Often Make (and What to Do Instead)

 7. Settling for “Good Enough”

-You might think your Discovery Meeting is good enough.
-You gather some goals.
-Your clients are marginally satisfied.
-And it’s easy to stop there.
+You might think your current prospecting strategy is good enough.
+You gather some goals, print out an infographic, and it’s easy to stop there.

-Your clients deserve great meetings.
+Your prospects deserve great meetings.
 They deserve a process that uncovers what truly matters to them—not just financially but emotionally and psychologically.
-That’s what behavioral financial advice is all about.
+That’s what client-centered financial advice is all about.

-Embrace Behavioral Financial Advice, Elevate Your Discovery Meetings
+Embrace Behavioral Financial Advice, Elevate Your First Impression

 Get it right, and you’ll create deeper relationships, unlock more meaningful conversations, and position yourself as the Advisor clients truly need.
 By avoiding these seven mistakes, you’re not just improving meetings—you’re building a business rooted in understanding, trust, and impact.